-Relevance & Potential Impact criteria Applicant - 33% of RPI score SR PSC • The applicant demonstrates evidence of commitment to cancer research. ~ \checkmark • The applicant demonstrates evidence of independence in their cancer research program and career trajectory (i.e. divergence from training environment and/or mentor's focus areas) ~ ~ • The impact of receiving this grant on the applicant's cancer research program and their research team is evident and would be transformational . ~ ~
+Relevance & Potential Impact criteria for the applicant SR PSC • The applicant demonstrates evidence of commitment to cancer research. ~ ~ • The applicant demonstrates evidence of independence in their cancer research program and career trajectory (i.e. divergence from training environment and/or mentor's focus areas) ~ ~ • The impact of receiving this grant on the applicant's cancer research program and their research team is evident and would be transformational . ~ ~